ashoksteelers12/nfl_mock_draft_simulator/README.md

 ## Program-Structure

 ## Data-Collection
+As mentioned in the project description, the data was manually collected and inserted into files.
+The player data was placed into Excel files, with an Excel file for each position.
+The player data consisted of name, college, graduated (yes/no), and grade.
+The team needs and round order were placed into text files.

+*Note: Not all the data files were added to the Github repository due to space concerns*

 ## Limitations
 - Does not simulate mock drafts for years before 2020
   - *Why?* Previous data was not collected
 - Currently only simulates the 2020 NFL Draft
   - *Why?* Future data has not been collected yet.
+- Draft pool does not contain all the draft-eligible players
+  - *Why?* Players with a round 1-7 draft projection were only incorporated

 ## References
 #### [ESPN](https://www.espn.com/)